 The shortage of people with training in the STEM disciplines poses a potential long-term threat to many businesses, including our own.
 In 2015, Kosmos announced a partnership with the Perot Museum of Nature and Science to face this challenge head-on by helping Dallas school teachers develop their ability to train and inspire young people in the STEM disciplines.

-The Kosmos Energy STEM Teacher Institute is an innovative program offered through the Perot Museum to improve the quality of formal science instruction for participating kindergarten through 12th grade teachers, and increase interest and engagement among their students in STEM subjects.
+The STEM Teacher Institute is an innovative program offered through the Perot Museum to improve the quality of formal science instruction for participating kindergarten through 12th grade teachers, and increase interest and engagement among their students in STEM subjects.
 Through this program, teachers enjoy professional development opportunities and access to the Perot Museum’s network of educators and vast resources.

 Instruction continues through the academic year with five professional development sessions held on weekends twice a month, for which they receive continuing education credits required for teachers by the Texas Education Agency.
 The teachers are also mentored throughout the academic year.

 Kosmos employees – engineers, geologists, and geophysicists – have served as guest speakers on science related topics, including the practical application of scientific principles in business.
 This has been a successful way to simultaneously build capacity of local educators while providing a way for our employees to engage in their community.
-The program reached about 4,800 students during the 2016-2017 school year, with participating teachers reporting increased confidence and creativity in teaching the STEM disciplines.
+The program reaches about 4,800 students during the school year, with participating teachers reporting increased confidence and creativity in teaching the STEM disciplines.